Jump toUpdate content

 If you do not have any RPN VPN services yet, you can click Order RPN VPN directly on the page.

 Download the certificate files for your RPN VPN.
 Click Show Password to display the password associated with your RPN VPN.Note:

-To use your RPN VPN in your RPNv1 group, you have to add it to your group as an RPN server.
+To use your RPN VPN in your RPNv1 group, you must add it to your group as an RPN server.
 For more information follow our RPN documentation.

-To complete the following steps, you need to have the following infomation available on the client:
+To complete the following steps, you must have the following information available on the client: